Daruma doll: Physical features and symbolism

-Daruma’s design, particularly the shape, color, eyes and facial hair, each have its own history and symbolic meaning.
+Daruma's design, particularly the shape, color, eyes and facial hair, each have its own history and symbolic meaning.

 Shape

 Darumas are still usually made of papier-mâché, have a round shape, are hollow and weighted at the bottom so that they will always return to an upright position when tilted over.
 In Japanese, a roly-poly toy is called okiagari, meaning to get up (oki) and arise (agari).
 This characteristic has come to symbolize the ability to have success, overcome adversity, and recover from misfortune.
-In Japanese popular culture on cards, banners and books, Daruma is often illustrated alongside the phrase "Nanakorobi Yaoki" (七転び八起き), translated to mean "seven times down, eight times up".
-While some traditional Daruma dolls have flat bases, the Sankaku or Triangle Daruma (三角だるま) is constructed from a rolled cardboard cone attached to a rounded clay base so that it always stands straight when tilted.
+In Japanese popular culture on cards, banners and books, Daruma is often illustrated alongside the phrase "fall over seven times, get up eight" (七転び八起き, nanakorobi yaoki).
+While some traditional Daruma dolls have flat bases, the "triangle" Daruma (三角だるま, sankaku Daruma) is constructed from a rolled cardboard cone attached to a rounded clay base so that it always stands straight when tilted.
 Bodhidharma is said to have meditated for nine years at Shaolin Temple facing a wall until his legs atrophied from lack of use, which was the inspiration for its limbless form.

-Triangle Darumas made by Tokushiro Imai (1895-1995), who developed their design in 1956.
+Triangle Darumas made by Tokushiro Imai (1895–1995), who developed their design in 1956.

-The tumbler doll style is similar to an earlier toy called the Okiagari Koboshi, a little self-righting monk which was popular in the Kinki region during the mid-17th century.
-The original okiagari toy, however, is said to have been introduced from Ming China around 1368–1644.
+The tumbler doll style is similar to an earlier toy called the okiagari-kobōshi, a little self-righting monk which was popular in the Kinki region during the mid-17th century.
+The original okiagari toy, however, is said to have been introduced from Ming China.